 We also found that nutrients, the condition of fish populations, and coral reef ecosystem conditions in and around Jobos Bay are comparable to those for other coral reef ecosystems in Puerto Rico and the U.S. Virgin Islands.
 Their condition appears to be shaped primarily by regional-scale processes such as temperature induced coral bleaching, ocean acidification, coral disease, and overfishing, rather than pollution and contaminants.
 Several partners contributed to this project: USDA Natural Resources Conservation Service (NRCS), USDA Agricultural Research Service (ARS), Jobos Bay National Estuarine Research Reserve, Puerto Rico Department of Natural and Environmental Resources and NOAA's Coral Reef Conservation Program.

 This assessment is complete.
-Results are now available as a technical memorandum, and will be in peer reviewed literature and in non-technical summaries.
+Results are now available as a technical memorandum (see link below), and will be in peer reviewed literature and in non-technical summaries.
 These works developed a baseline assessment against which we can compare with future conditions and evaluate changes to the health of the study area.
 We hope to repeat this study in five and ten years to monitor the watershed.

 Coastal Pollution (Chemical Contaminants)

 Science for Coastal Ecosystem Management (Biogeographic Assessment, Seagrasses, Coral)